panierka/CurrencyExchange/README.md

 # CurrencyExchange

 Simple WPF app for currency conversion, built upon functionalities of CoinGecko API.
-I gave it some basic pseudo-modern UI.
+I used it as a basis for experimenting with pseudo-modern WPF UI for the first time.

 ![image](https://user-images.githubusercontent.com/72386943/165854285-6a6eecbe-4488-4485-926a-2d0f12c5c94d.png)
 *Light mode UI*